ory/sdk/clients/client/dotnet/docs/DefaultApi.md

 Get Login Flow

-This endpoint returns a login flow's context with, for example, error details and other information.
-More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).
+This endpoint returns a login flow's context with, for example, error details and other information.  :::info  This endpoint is EXPERIMENTAL and subject to potential breaking changes in the future.  :::  More information can be found at [Ory Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example
 ```csharp